Weddings at UNITY

 We are pleased that you plan to have your wedding at Unity Presbyterian Church.
 It is our desire to help you in every way possible.
 The following guidelines have been adopted by the session of Unity Presbyterian Church and are to be used in connection with all weddings performed at this church.

-- All weddings at Unity must be approved by the Session.
-The bride or groom may check tentative dates with a minister by calling the church office 803.547.5543
+- All weddings at Unity Presbyterian Church must be approved by the session.
+The couple may check tentative available dates with a minister by calling the church office at 803.547.5543.

-- Complete the “Wedding Request Form” as soon as possible so that your request can be taken to the regularly scheduled Session meeting.
-Once your forms are completed and approved by the Session we will officially put your date on the church calendar.
+- The “Wedding Request Form” should be completed as soon as possible, so that your request can be taken to the next regularly scheduled meeting of session.
+Once your forms are completed and approved by the session, your wedding date will officially be placed on the church calendar.

 All weddings at Unity Presbyterian Church will be conducted by one or more ministers of the church.
-Arrangements for all weddings are to be made through a minister, who will help to set up a date and time for the wedding and rehearsal and discuss premarital counseling.
-Call the church office as soon as possible to set up a meeting with a minister of the church.
+Arrangements for all weddings are to be made through a minister who will help set up a date and time for the wedding and rehearsal and discuss premarital counseling.
+Call the church office as soon as possible to set up time to meet with a minister of the church.

-If the couple desires that another clergy person participate in the wedding ceremony, they should inform the Officiating Minster, who will issue the invitation.
-An honorarium (shown in the schedule of fees) is appropriate for ministers.
+If the couple desires that another clergy person participate in the wedding ceremony, they should inform the officiating minister, who will issue an invitation.

 Pre-martial counseling is required before any wedding.
 The Officiating Minister expects to spend a significant amount of time in conference with the couple prior to the wedding examining the meaning of marriage and making preparations for the wedding service.